ialxn/JEOL_eds/README.md

 # Plot spectra
 >>>> from JEOL_eds.utils import plot_spectrum

-# Plot and save reference spectrum between 1.0 and 2.5 eV.
+# Plot and save reference spectrum between 1.0 and 2.5 keV.
 # Plot one minor tick on x-axis and four on y-axis.
 Pass
 # some keywords to `matplotlib.pyplot.plot()`.
 >>>> plot_spectrum(dc.ref_spectrum,